SungardAS/condensation/README.md

 that when packaged together create [AWS CloudFormation](http://aws.amazon.com/cloudformation/) projects.

-Projects are uploaded to S3 and can include include templates along with static assets and/or lambda functions.
+Projects are uploaded to S3 and include templates, static assets and/or lambda functions.

 Check out all of Condensation's [features](docs/features.md) and see it in action on [YouTube](https://youtu.be/Vj0dRI9qiMM?list=PLYGffQg665R7PtM0XdPEQuJ0ez5j2G0LW).